kousen/spring-and-spring-boot/README.md

 # spring-and-spring-boot
-Lab solutions for O'Reilly Spring and Spring Boot course
+Lab solutions for Spring and Spring Boot course